MixinNetwork/mixin.network/docs/blog/2022/mixin-network-monthly-report-no-35/README.md

 - 01–26–2022
   The natural transaction volume of the mainnet has exceeded 1 million in the last 24 hours, and the user experience is smooth and without getting any stuck.
 - 01–29–2022
-  The activity of “Collecting Cards for XIN Year” was officially launched.
+  The activity of "Collecting Cards for XIN Year" was officially launched.
 With all cards, BTC rewards can be exchanged.
 - 01–31–2022
   MVM 0.2.0 testnet is launched.
 For MVM 0.1.0, minor modification is required when migrating smart contracts from Ethereum to MVM, while for MVM 0.2.0, no modification is required, further lowering the migration threshold.
 - 01–31–2022